New Motu Proprio: Leo XIV Restores the Rome Central Sector as a Single Pastoral Structure

 How is the Diocese of Rome organized?

-The Diocese of Rome, entrusted directly to the Pope, is pastorally articulated into territorial sectors to facilitate the care and coordination of parishes, religious communities, movements, and ecclesial realities.
+The Diocese of Rome, entrusted directly to the Pope, is pastorally structured into territorial sectors to facilitate the care and coordination of parishes, religious communities, movements, and ecclesial realities.

 Traditionally, Rome has been divided into five Sectors: North, South, East, West, and Center.